Keep up to date as construction progresses.

 Site progress

-Here’s a view of Te Kaha taken this morning.
+Above is a view of Te Kaha (One New Zealand Stadium) taken today.

 Over the coming months, trucks will continue to deliver oversized components of structural steel to the site.
 This will be happening before 7am so that the oversized wide loads are off the road before the restrictions begin at 7am.
 Contractors will unload and lift the loads from 7am.